Retire Before Dad

 fidelity dividend reinvestment page - best online brokers for dividend reinvestment

-Dividend Reinvestment Charles Schwab
+Dividend Reinvestment at Charles Schwab

 Charles Schwab is one of the largest and most powerful online brokers for stock and mutual fund investing.
 It recently eliminated all stock trading commissions, which caused a cascade in the industry.
 Almost all online brokers eliminated commissions on stocks.